kilpkonn/msc-thesis/main.typ

 This is because we can only construct the types that actually contribute towards reaching the goal.
 However, if we only go in the backwards direction we can still end up with terms such as `Some(Some(...)).is_some()` that do contribute towards the goal but not in a very meaningful way.
 BFS copes with these kinds of terms quite well as the easiest paths are taken first.
-However with multiple iteration many not so useful types get added to the lookup table nonetheless.
+However, with multiple iteration many not so useful types get added to the lookup table nonetheless.
 Note that the trick with lazy evaluation of iterators does not work here as the terms have types not yet in the lookup meaning we cannot discard them.
 Filtering them out in backwards direction is possible but not trivial.